dooco/rock-paper-scissors-lizard-spock/README.md

 ### Imagery

 Simple emoji characters are used to represent the elements of the game.
-The heading of the game consists of the elements in text, followed by the emoji for that element.

 The game section of the site simply displays five buttons with text to identify the elements that the player can choose from.